corrados/edrumulus/algorithm/README.md

 and sounds more crisp.
 So, the idea is to low-pass filter the signal and at the detected peak position we calculate the power ratio of the low-pass filtered signal with the unfiltered signal.
 This is then the metric for the positional sensing.

+It has shown that the positional sensing metric must be adjusted if a rim shot is used.
+So, the rim shot detection information has to be used for the positional sensing, too.

 ## Rim shot detection